-TCC Services (TCCS), Claremont McKenna College (CMC), and Pitzer College each own portions of "The Pit," also known as the East Campus property, in 2020, which is currently undeveloped land.
+Claremont McKenna College (CMC) owns "The Pit," also known as the East Campus property, in 2020, which is currently undeveloped land.
 This parcel of land borders Foothill Boulevard to the north, Monte Vista Avenue to the east, Arrow Route to the south and Claremont Boulevard to the west.
 Pitzer sold our portion to Claremont McKenna College (CMC) in June 2021.

-Claremont Graduate University, Harvey Mudd College, Pomona College, Scripps College, and TCCS own parcels of undeveloped land called the North Campus Property and is set back off of Foothill Boulevard.
+Claremont Graduate University, Harvey Mudd College, Pomona College, Scripps College, and TCCS own parcels of undeveloped land called the North Campus Property and is set back off Foothill Boulevard.
 One specific parcel of land within the North Campus Property is Pitzer College's Robert Redford Conservancy.
 All this land is bordered to the north by the backyards of residential housing not affiliated with the Colleges to the North, Mills Avenue to the east, Foothill Boulevard to the south, and the Rancho Santa Ana Botanical Gardens to the west.
 The Rancho Santa Ana Botanical Gardens are affiliated with TCC, although they are not owned or controlled by TCC.

-Set back off of the main street and north of Foothill Boulevard are the Claremont Collegiate Apartments (CCA), which were formally Claremont Graduate University housing.
+Set back from the main street and north of Foothill Boulevard are the Claremont Collegiate Apartments (CCA), which were formally Claremont Graduate University housing.
 CCA is bordered by TCCS undeveloped land that was formerly a golf course to the north, the Rancho Santa Ana Botanical Gardens to the east, the School of Theology, which is affiliated with TCC, but not owned or controlled by TCCS, to the southeast, Via Los Altos to the southwest, and Via Zurita Street to the west.

 The exception to this is Keck Graduate Institute, which does not reside on the same parcel of land as the other six Colleges.
-KGI's borders, and thus Campus Safety's patrol jurisdiction over KGI, include First Street to the north, Indian Hill Boulevard to the east, Arrow Highway to the south, and South Cambridge Avenue to the west.
+As of July 1, 2023, KGI has discontinued Campus Safety services and has chosen to handle this directly.